Documentation / Third party

 Third parties

-There are two ways two categorise first/third parties.
-If you use --firstParty all requests will be categorised as either first/third party and you can see % of them.
-This is the old implementation and we also have a newer one where we use the Third party web project to categorise requests so you as user know what kind of tools the web page is using.
+There are two ways to categorise first/third parties.
+If you use --firstParty, all requests will be categorised as either first or third party and you can see the % of each.
+This is the old implementation.
+We also have a newer one where we use the Third party web project to categorise requests so you as a user know what kind of tools the web page is using.

 One thing to remember is that a tool can have multiple categories.
-For example, it can be both a analytics tool AND a surveillance tool.
+For example, it can be both an analytics tool AND a surveillance tool.

-The next graph shows how many tools the page use by category.
-This graph will will help you see when your content team adds a new analytics tool to the site (but they promised they wouldn’t!).
-What’s really cool is that you can add alerts to these metrics too, as to all metrics from sitespeed.io.
+The next graph shows how many tools the page uses by category.
+This graph will help you see when your content team adds a new analytics tool to the site (but they promised they wouldn't!).
+What's really cool is that you can add alerts to these metrics too, as you can to all metrics from sitespeed.io.

 If you look at the HTML result pages, you can also see the same information per URL.